Thames Water tells users to save water amid drought fears

 The region needs about 80% of its usual winter rainfall to avoid drought measures next year, the firm said.

-Meanwhile, the Environment Agency warned parts of England may see a drought into next summer.'Not muddy'
+Meanwhile, the Environment Agency warned parts of England may see a drought into next summer.

 Environment Secretary Caroline Spelman says water companies need to prepare now for the "possibility" of a drought.